-Eagle Rare has been a personal favorite mine ever since I first started drinking bourbon.
-It is also almost certainly the coolest bottle on the market with that majestic eagle on the front!
+Eagle Rare 10 has been a personal favorite of mine ever since I first started drinking bourbon.
+It is also almost certainly the coolest looking bottle on the market with that majestic eagle on the front!

-Eagle Rare is made by Buffalo Trace and this offering is basically the standard Buffalo Trace but aged for 10 long years.
-The original Eagle rare was a 101 proof bourbon that was produced from 1975 to 2005 by Seagram and then The Sazerac Company and was created by Charles Beam.
+Eagle Rare 10 is a single barrel bourbon made by the Buffalo Trace distillery and this offering is basically the standard Buffalo Trace but aged for 10 long years.
+It uses the number 1 Mashbill, believed to consist of 10% or less rye.
+The original was a 101 proof bourbon that was produced from 1975 to 2005 by Seagram and then The Sazerac Company and was created by Charles Beam.

-Buffalo Trace also put out the Eagle Rare 17 as part of the much-lauded Buffalo Trace Antique Collection (BTAC) and I’m a big fan of that too, I haven’t tried the 2017 version yet but really enjoyed the 2016.
+Buffalo Trace also put out the Eagle Rare 17 as part of the much-lauded Buffalo Trace Antique Collection (BTAC) and I’m a big fan of that too, I haven’t tried the latest version yet but really enjoyed many previous bottlings..

 Considering the original juice is pretty damn good to start with it can only get better after 10 years in a barrel, right?
-Have a read of my Eagle Rare 10 review to find out.
+Have a read of my review to find out.

 This is what they say on the bottle: